akonecki/CodingProjects/ctci/iteration1/chapter1/README.md

 - The first pass is to determine the number of qualified spaces which are thne used to determine the total size of the allocated memory.
 - In C/C++ this is necessary, in Java however it is not due to the fact that the total allocated memory associated with an array is always provided.
 - The calculation of total space necessary is more conserative and cross language.

+### Problem 5
+#### Problem Statement
+>Implement a method that performs basic string compression using the counts of repeated characters.
+If the compressed string is not shorter than the original then the original should be returned instead.
+Assume the string only uses lowcase ASCII letters.

+#### Problem Discussion
+- For `Java` implementation will need to still use char array since String type is not mutuable.
+- Application is limited to lower case only.
+- String length is important
+- Need to determine if a length of one needs to be accounted for or not.
+In the example given it is needed.
+So this means that if compression occurs then all character lengths need to be accounted for otherwise use the original string with no counts.
+- Likely should target in place manipulation.

+#### Problem Design
+- An easier implementation would be to use additional storage and create a new compressed array and then return the shorter of the two.
+- In place requires the measuring of the total size of characters needed.
+If the total size is less than the original then can do.
+- In place also has issue with if there are lot of back to back sizes of 1 then will lose the next character due to being over-written, would need to start the modification from the back, but the same problem persists.
+Can only have so many 1 compressions in a row before you would start needing to have additional data structures, which would defeat the whole purpose of performing an in place compression.
+  - Could replace all compressions greater than one first
+  - compress the 1s but the logic for that seems awful.
+- due to the compression logic of one will implement a copy of the data to a block of memory that is the needed space if the space needed is less than the original.